-DVConnect has been providing the statewide Sexual Assault Helpline since 2008 and in that time has assisted almost 16,000 women, men and young people.
-Last year, the line responded to 3,331 people with most being in relation to sexual abuse from childhood with a smaller number because of acute/recent sexual assault.
+DVConnect has been providing the state-wide Sexual Assault Helpline since 2008 and every year we assist more than 4,000 women, men and young people.
+Last year, calls relating to sexual abuse in childhood accounted for 3,135 of the calls with the remaining calls coming from victims of acute/recent sexual assault.

-DVConnect offers crisis counselling and support mainly but also information and referral for those needing urgent assistance and/or face to face counselling and
+DVConnect offers crisis counselling and support mainly but also information and referral for those needing urgent assistance and/or face to face counselling and support.